Gold Award Girl Scouts

 Educate and inspire

-- Project Proposal forms must be submitted through Go Gold Online at least three weeks prior to the pre-scheduled interview date a girl wishes to attend.
+- Project Proposal forms must be submitted through Go Gold Online at least three weeks prior to the pre-scheduled presentation date a girl wishes to attend.

-- Final Report forms must be submitted through Go Gold Online at least two weeks prior to the pre-scheduled interview date a girl wishes to attend.
+- Final Report forms must be submitted through Go Gold Online at least two weeks prior to the pre-scheduled presentation date a girl wishes to attend.

-- Simply submit the Project Proposal or Final Report forms through Go Gold Online in order to be scheduled for an interview.
+- Simply submit the Project Proposal or Final Report forms through Go Gold Online in order to be scheduled for an presentation.

-- Girls interview with two members of the GSWISE Gold Award Mentor Committee.
+- Girls present with two members of the GSWISE Gold Award Mentor Committee.

-- Interviews are approximately 20-30 minutes in length.
+- Presentatiosn are approximately 30 minutes in length.

-- Check out upcoming interview dates and locations.
+- Check out upcoming presentation dates and locations.

-The Girl Scout Award Celebration is an opportunity for girls who have earned the Girl Scout Bronze, Silver, and Gold Awards to be recognized for their accomplishments.
+The Highest Awards Celebration is an opportunity for girls who have earned the Girl Scout Bronze, Silver, and Gold Awards to be recognized for their accomplishments.
 Families, troop leaders, and project advisors are encouraged to attend.
-Girls wishing to be recognized at the upcoming spring recognition event must submit all final reports by the annual deadline of February 1.
+Girls wishing to be recognized at the upcoming spring recognition event must submit all final reports by the annual deadline of March 1.

 Invitations will be mailed to girls/troops eligible for recognition in March.